jakiestfu/Brazzed/README.md

 Brazzed
 =======

-Add the Brazzers logo to any image for intense thought.
+Add the Brazzers logo to any image for intensity...

 ## Take this